Eadgyth/Programming-Editor/index.md

 <li>Running self-chosen system commands in the current working directory.
 The output
     of the process is shown in the console area.
 Such commands may be used for actions that are not pre-defined in a project category.
-Also a generic project without any pre-defined actions or dependency on a certain file type may be assigned</li>
+Also a generic project without any pre-defined actions and dependency on a certain file type may be assigned to run system commands in the project directory.</li>
 </ul>
 <h4>Other</h4>
 <ul>